Root Canal Therapy

 When the pulp is damaged, it breaks down and the bacteria multiply within the pulp chamber.
 This is where the dying pulp pieces live and can cause serious infection or a tooth abscess.
 An abscess is a pus-filled pocket that forms at the end of the tooth root which causes tooth pain.

-For your root canal therapy, Dr. Kim will always prioritize your comfort and safety.
+For your root canal therapy, Dr. Raj will always prioritize your comfort and safety.
 Many patients think root canal therapy is painful, but this isn’t true.
 In fact, neglecting to treat your infected tooth will result in far greater pain than getting care when you initially notice your discomfort.

 The process is relatively fast at our Glen Mills office and it will save you money down the line, eliminating the need to extract the infected tooth and replacing it with a dental implant.
-When the infection is removed from your tooth’s pulp, Dr. Kim will safely seal up your tooth with a crown to restore function and beauty in your smile.
+When the infection is removed from your tooth’s pulp, Dr. Raj will safely seal up your tooth with a crown to restore function and beauty in your smile.
 This treatment will also prevent the infection from spreading to other teeth, your jaw, or other susceptible areas of your body.

 Signs You May Need Root Canal Therapy